joedefen/luks-tray/README.md

 Notes:

 - the first section shows LUKS devices, and the second shows LUKS files.
-- click a ✅ entry to dismount and lock a mounted,
+- click a ✅ entry to dismount and lock a mounted, unlocked LUKS container

--  unlocked LUKS container
+  - if busy, you are shown the PIDs and names of processes preventing dismount
-- click a 🔳 entry to mount a locked LUKS container
+- click a 🔳 entry to unlock and mount a locked LUKS container
 - click a ‼️ entry to lock an unmounted, unlocked container (considered an anomaly)
 - or click of the action lines to perform the described action
 - LUKS files are only automatically detected in its history; when you add or create new LUKS files, they are added to the history.